1. Salute the city’s favourite film

 Once the imperial stables, the Museumsquartier is now a lovely spot for lounging and people-watching, or some serious art appreciation.
-Before you stand three artistic behemoths: the white limestone cube of the Leopold Museum, the Kunsthalle Wien, occupying the old winter riding hall, and the black basalt MUMOK.
-If you’ve only got the energy for one, make it the Leopold, with its stellar array of Austrian greats and swish, glass-walled café.
+Before you stand three artistic behemoths: the white limestone cube of the Leopold Museum, the contemporary delights of Kunsthalle Wien, occupying the old winter riding hall, and the black basalt Museum of Modern Art, MUMOK.
+If you’ve only got the energy for one, make it the Leopold, with the world’s largest collection of Egon Schiele’s work, and its swish, glass-walled café.

 4. Stroll through a musical park

 The largest of the Ringstrasse parks, the Stadtpark stretches from just east of Schwarzenbergplatz to Stubentor, either side of the Wien river.
 Located beside Otto Wagner’s Stadtpark U-Bahn station, the main entrance is flanked by superb stone-carved Jugendstil colonnades.
 Just to the north is the park’s most emblematic building, the neo-Renaissance Kursalon, a venue for rather tacky Strauss concerts.
 Music is the theme here, and most visitors head for the schmaltzy but nonetheless finely executed gilt statue of Johann Strauss.
 Scattered around the park, you’ll also find busts of Schubert, Bruckner and Lehár (he of ‘The Merry Widow’.

 Main entrance: Johannesgasse (beside Stadtpark U-Bahn station).
 U4 Stadtpark, U3 Stubentor/ tram 2.
 Open 24hrs daily.

 5. Discover Viennese vino